Table of Contents

 • A single photovoltaic installation

-Example application: A single-family house or a commercial building equipped with a photovoltaic installation.
+Example of application: A single-family house or a commercial building equipped with a photovoltaic installation.

-Two meters are installed at minimum: an input meter in series with the DSO meter and a photovoltaic production meter.
+At least two meters are installed: an Input meter in series with the DSO meter and a Production meter.

-Consumption does not need to be measured directly: it is deduced by calculation from the values of the two other meters (Consumption = Production + Withdrawal or - Injection).
+Consumption does not need to be measured directly: it is deduced by calculation from the values of the other two meters (Consumption = Production + Imported energy or - Exported energy).

 Cloud Gateway variant with LAN (or 4G) router

-The Climkit optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.
+Climkit's optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain devices according to the solar energy production.

-The surplus fed back to the electrical grid is thus limited and one also gains in autonomy by producing, for example, hot water with solar energy.
+The surplus fed back to the electrical grid is thus limited and Autonomy is also gained by producing, for example, hot water with solar energy.

 Climkit Offer

-Here are the additional products to enable self-consumption optimization:
+Here are the additional products to allow self-consumption optimization:

 • Equipment: